Robert De Niro's Waiting...

-"Robert De Niro's Waiting..." is a song written by Sara Dallin, Siobhan Fahey, Keren Woodward, Steve Jolley, and Tony Swain, recorded for English girl group Bananarama's self-titled second album.
+"Robert De Niro's Waiting..." is a song written by Sara Dallin, Siobhan Fahey, Keren Woodward, Steve Jolley, and Tony Swain, recorded for English girl group Bananarama's eponymous second studio album.
 Produced by Jolley & Swain, it was released as the album's second single on 20 February 1984.
 It namechecks American actor Robert De Niro.
 The single is one of the group's strongest-performing releases, peaking at number three in the UK Singles Chart.
 It made a brief appearance on the US Billboard Hot 100, peaking at number 95.
 Billboard ranked the song at number 74 on their list of the "100 Greatest Girl Group Songs of All Time".

 An extended version of the song is available on the 12-inch single.
 The B-side of both 7-inch and 12-inch singles is a song called "Push!".
 The version of "Push!" on the 12-inch single is not extended but preceded by an unlisted alternate version of the brief track that would be called "Link" at the end of side one of the Bananarama album.
-Bananarama have re-recorded "Robert De Niro's Waiting..." twice, in 2000 for the G-A-Y compilation and the next year another new re-recording was included on their album Exotica.
+Bananarama have re-recorded "Robert De Niro's Waiting..." twice, in 2000 for the G-A-Y compilation and the next year another new re-recording was included on their eighth studio album Exotica (2001).

 Lyrical content

-In Bananarama's 2017 reunion interview with The Guardian, original group member Siobhan Fahey explained the song's meaning; “The thing I’m proudest of,” (Fahey) continues, “is that we made quirky pop.
-The lyrics were much darker than you’d imagine.
-Robert De Niro’s Waiting is about date rape.”
-“You’ll listen to it with new ears now,” Woodward smiles.
-“I wanted it to be like Pull Up to the Bumper,” adds Dallin, dryly.
-“It didn’t quite work out like that, did it?”
+In Bananarama's 2017 reunion interview with The Guardian, original group member Siobhan Fahey explained the song's meaning: "The thing I'm proudest of [...] is that we made quirky pop.
+The lyrics were much darker than you'd imagine.
+'Robert De Niro's Waiting' is about date rape."
+Keren Woodward added, "You'll listen to it with new ears now."
+Sara Dallin continued, "I wanted it to be like 'Pull Up to the Bumper'.
+It didn't quite work out like that, did it?"
 This echoed similar statements in the group's contemporaneous, and earlier, interviews.
-However, in a 2019 interview with The Telegraph, bandmate Sara Dallin offered a different explanation of the song's meaning: "It was just about hero worship.
+However, in a 2019 interview with The Telegraph, Dallin offered a different explanation of the song's meaning: "It was just about hero worship.
 It wasn't about rape.
 I don't know where that came from.
 It's absolute rubbish."